deepak-dewani/REST-APIs-With-Flask-and-Python/README.md

  1. A Python Refresher which include all the commands and lectures related to python.
  2. A REST API using Flask
  3. A REST API using Flask-RESTful
+ 4. A REST API using Virtualenv
- 4. A REST API using Flask-with SQLite
+ 5. A REST API using Flask-with SQLite
- 5. A REST API using Flask-with SQLAlchemy
+ 6. A REST API using Flask-with SQLAlchemy